Neel49/VolcanoBot/README.md

 ![IMG_0872](https://user-images.githubusercontent.com/63485598/180692184-4133659c-2997-4520-9718-4da1803d2089.JPG)

 Now add in C02 sensors, angle sensors, and a whole array of detection devices and you have our VolcanoBot.
-To get a better understanding check out our overiew pdf, or our 3d model which provides an indept view into how we built the robot.
+To get a better understanding check out our VolcanoBot Overview.pdf, or our 3d model which provides an indept view into how we built the robot.